 Close family members of people who have been diagnosed with hypertrophic cardiomyopathy may be screened for the condition.

-Always follow your doctor's advice about exercise if you have hypertrophic cardiomyopathy.
+Always follow your provider's advice about exercise if you have hypertrophic cardiomyopathy.
 You may be told to avoid strenuous exercise.
-Also, see your doctor for regularly scheduled checkups.
+Also, see your provider for regularly scheduled checkups.

 If you have symptoms, you may need medicines such as beta-blockers and calcium channel blockers to help the heart contract and relax correctly.
 These drugs may relieve chest pain or shortness of breath when exercising.